santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 ## SYNOPSIS

-Lists zip archive entries from specified path or input stream.
+Lists zip archive entries from a specified path or input stream.

 ## SYNTAX